-This page contains information about the legal bloggers pilot set out in Family Procedure Rules Practice Direction 36J, which runs from 1 October 2018 until 31 December 2020.
+This page contains information about the legal bloggers scheme set out in Family Procedure Rule 27.11 (previously PD36J).

-Under the pilot ‘duly authorised’ lawyers may attend private hearings on a similar basis to journalists.
+Under the scheme, ‘duly authorised’ lawyers may attend private hearings on a similar basis to journalists.
 Rules regarding privacy and restrictions on reporting remain unchanged, though we often seek and are given permission to report on an anonymised basis, usually with the agreement of the parties.

 We explain a little about the scheme and how it came about here.

-STOP PRESS : Legal Blogging Pilot Leaflet launched.
+Download our Legal Blogging Leaflet.
 We’ve made this leaflet to help explain the scheme to those whose cases bloggers want to attend.
 Bloggers can print and take it with them to court, to hand out as required.